Rolands-Laucis/Socio/Documentation.md

 import { SocioClient } from 'socio/dist/core-client.js';
 import { socio } from 'socio/dist/utils';

-//instantiate the Socio Client from lib on the expected websocket port and wait for it to connect
+//instantiate the Socio Client from lib.
+The connection to the server is not established immediately, only if url is provided, allowing for more flexible setups.
-//NB! use wss secure socket protocol (wss) and use the ./core/Secure class to encrypt these queries in PROD! const sc = new SocioClient(`ws://localhost:3000`, { logging: {verbose:true} }) ;//each instance is going to be its own "session" on the server, but you can spawn and destroy these where ever in your code await sc.ready(); //wait until it has connected as confimed by the server
+//NB! use wss secure socket protocol (wss) and use the ./core/Secure class to encrypt these queries in PROD! const sc = new SocioClient({ url: `ws://localhost:3000`, logging: {verbose:true} });
+// otherwise, sc.Connect({url:'ws://localhost:3000'}) can be called any time later to start the connection with the socio server.

+await sc.ready(); //wait until it has connected as confirmed by the server

 sc.client_id; //can take a look at its ID, if that interests you idk